arabellas-craft/arabellas-craft.github.io/_posts/2026-05-01-celtic-reconstructionism-mythology.md

 The CR FAQ divides sources into primary, secondary, and tertiary.[^1] Primary material is the manuscripts and folklore recorded directly from living tradition.
 Secondary is scholarship: translations, academic analysis, critical editions.
 Tertiary is books and articles that use on primary and secondary sources.

 The hierarchy is about traceability.
-If you're working with the Dagda, your understanding of him comes from direct translations of texts like the *[Cath Maige Tuired](https://celt.ucc.ie/published/T300011/index.html)* and *[Lebor Gabála Érenn](https://archive.org/details/LeborGablarennTheBookOfTheTakingOfIreland-Volume21939)*.
-Secondary scholarship like *[Gods and Heroes of the Celts](https://bookshop.org/a/84772/9780486414416)* by Marie-Louise Sjoestedt is useful for context.
+If you're working with the Dagda, your understanding of him comes from direct translations of texts like the *[Cath Maige Tuired](https://celt.ucc.ie/published/T300011/index.html){:target="_blank" rel="noopener noreferrer"}* and *[Lebor Gabála Érenn](https://archive.org/details/LeborGablarennTheBookOfTheTakingOfIreland-Volume21939){:target="_blank" rel="noopener noreferrer"}*.
+Secondary scholarship like *[Gods and Heroes of the Celts](https://bookshop.org/a/84772/9780486414416){:target="_blank" rel="noopener noreferrer"}* by Marie-Louise Sjoestedt is useful for context.

 Much of the written record, including *Lebor Gabála Érenn*, contains internal contradictions.
 CR treats this as evidence that the tradition was always alive and contested, not a fixed revealed truth.